erykjj/jwlmanager/res/HELP.md

 This is most useful for Notes, as it exports notes from selected publications to a text file which you can edit directly (add, remove, modify) and later import into your archive (or share with someone else).
 If the note is attached to a highlight, the range data is also exported.
 Of course, if you just want to keep the note, you can edit the export file and remove the {RANGE=} attributes before importing (or delete the highlights within the app after).

 Exporting of Annotations and Highlights is also possible - not so much with a view of direct editing, but sharing/merging into another archive.
+Annotations are language-agnostic - they show up in different language versions of the *same* publication.

 #### Import